-• The proposed location of the new two-story structure will be located on the corner of Fort and Olivia Streets.
-The proposed structure will include the following services /uses: a community center with a commercial kitchen, a computer lab, a music room, a sound studio, a main hall assembly space, classrooms, and offices.
+The proposed location of the new structure will be located on the corner of Fort and Olivia Streets.
+The proposed structure will include the following services /uses: The new community center will consist of music classrooms, regular classrooms, practice spaces, kitchen, restrooms, office, and multi-purpose space.